Movement for MS

 This FREE dance class is open to all people with multiple sclerosis, their caregivers, and family members!

 Movement for MS is a dance class for people with Multiple Sclerosis, their caregivers, and loved ones.
 In the welcoming and joyful environment of the dance studio, Movement for MS empowers participants to explore their movement potential in fun and creative ways while building community, collaboration, and physical confidence.

-Julia Langley, faculty director of the Georgetown Lombardi Arts and Humanities Program (AHP), Carlo Tornatore, MD, director of the neurology department at Georgetown University Medical Center and MedStar Georgetown University Hospital (MGUH) and Erika Mitchell, DNP, FNP-BC, researcher and director of nurse practitioners in the department of neurology at MedStar Georgetown University Hospital (MGUH) came together in 2017 to discuss the potential benefits of a music and movement based course for patients with multiple sclerosis (MS).
+Julia Langley, faculty director of the Georgetown Lombardi Arts and Humanities Program (AHP), Carlo Tornatore, MD, Chairman and Neurologist-in-Chief of the Department of Neurology at Georgetown University Medical Center and MedStar Georgetown University Hospital (MGUH), and Erika Mitchell, DNP, FNP-BC, MSCRN, researcher and Director of Nurse Practitioners in the Department of Neurology at MedStar Georgetown University Hospital (MGUH) came together in 2017 to discuss the potential benefits of a music and movement based course for patients with multiple sclerosis (MS).

-For more information on the Movement for MS program, please contact: Morgan Kulesza, Program Coordinator, (202) 444-1171
+For more information on the Movement for MS program, please contact: Abigail Perelman, program manager, at firstname.lastname@example.org.